 - Reading about the topic;

-- Visiting the Community Development's Planning Division to question staff or examine case files;
+- Visiting the Planning Department to question staff or examine case files;

 - Attending community council meetings;

-- Attending special meetings called on the topic by the Planning Division, proponents, or opponents;
+- Attending special meetings called on the topic by the Planning Department, proponents, or opponents;

 - Researching web sites devoted to the topic; and